simonambridge/Oracle_to_Cassandra/README.md

 In the Spark REPL:
 As an example, let's join the employees and departments tables.

-<b>Note:</b> If you haven't already registered the Spark SQL tables do it like this:
+Register the dataframes as temporary tables if not done already (this allows us to use Spark SQL on them):

 <pre lang="scala">
 scala> employees.registerTempTable("empTable")